TheFakeStefan/MAC_OSX_setup/README.md

 # System Configuration

+## Fonts

+I prefer to use the Hack font on my machine.
+You can find the font at [Sourcefoundry](https://sourcefoundry.org/hack/).

 ## Login Message

 Sets a custom message on the Login Window.
 Always useful if you forgot your MAC somewhere at work.